open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 lastTimestamp: "2023-07-14T07:34:28Z"
 message: >-
-  Compliant; all operator deployments have their minimum availability, all available catalogsources are healthy, an installplan is pending but nonCompliantIfUpgradesAvailable is false.
+  Compliant; all operator deployments have their minimum availability, all available catalogsources are healthy, an installplan is pending but not causing noncompliance.
 metadata:
   creationTimestamp: "2023-07-14T07:34:28Z"
   name: policies.my-operator.1771b8bf88adf1ec